-VI.
+VII.
 Grievances

 - a.
-In the event that a candidate or any person associated with a candidate, initiative or referendum campaign (for or against) violates the Election Code and/or filing packet before or during the elections, an affected party, another candidate who has observed the violation, or the Elections Coordinator may file an official grievance against that person. - Grievances may not be filed anonymously, and all witnesses cited in a grievance must be named explicitly. - c.
-Official grievances may be filed by submitting an official grievance form to the Executive Board Program Coordinator, who will forward them to the Election Board Chair.
-If the Election Board Chair has not yet been appointed at the time of the filing, they shall be forwarded to the REP Director, who shall be authorized to assume the duties of the Election Board Chair until the time of their hiring.
+In the event that a candidate or any person associated with a candidate, initiative or referendum campaign (for or against) violates the Election Code and/or filling packet[orm(s) before or during the elections, an affected party, another candidate who has observed the violation, or the Elections Coordinator may file an official grievance against that person. - Grievances may not be filed anonymously, and all witnesses cited in a grievance must be named explicitly. - c.
+Official grievances may be filed by submitting an official grievance form to the AS Governance Program Coordinator, who will forward them to the Ethics Board Coordinator has not yet been hired at the time of the filing, grievance forms shall be forwarded to the Office of Civic Engagement Director, who shall be authorized to assume the duties of the Ethics Board Coordinator until the time of their hiring.
 The date and time that the grievance is received shall be recorded upon filing.
-Grievance forms may be obtained from the AS Executive Board 'Office throughout the academic year. - d.
-Official grievances must be filed between 8 a.m. and 5 p.m. within one school day of the time of discovery of the alleged violation and must cite the specific section of the Election Code and/or filing packet allegedly violated.
+Grievance forms may be obtained from the AS Executive Board Office throughout the academic year. - d.
+Official grievances must be filed between 8 a.m. and 5 p.m. within one school day of the time of discovery of the alleged violation and must cite the specific section of the Election Code and/or filing form(s)packet allegedly violated.
 Grievances filed that do not meet these requirements will not be accepted.
-Official grievances will be accepted only until 5:00pm on the Tuesday following the close of the elections. - e.
-The Election Board will hold a grievance hearing within 4 school days of the grievance being forwarded to the Board.
-Each party to the grievance shall have the option of confidentially disqualifying one member of the Election Board from a grievance hearing, with the exception of the Election Board Chair.
-The Election Board may take any action deemed appropriate and necessary to ensure fair elections.
-All actions by the Election Board are final and may not be appealed, with the exception of disqualification. - f.
-In the event of disqualification from an election, the disqualified party may appeal their disqualification to the AS Executive Board Program Coordinator within one (1) school day of the date of disqualification.
-The Program Coordinator shall notify the AS Executive Board immediately, and the AS Executive Board shall convene the Elections Appeals Panel, which shall consist of any AS Executive Board Member not running in the elections and of a non-voting advisor.
-The Elections Appeals Panel will convene a disqualification hearing within two (2) school days of the date of appeal.
-Decisions on disqualification by the Elections Appeals Panel are final and may not be appealed.
-Candidates appealing a disqualification may not campaign for office until a decision about their disqualification is reached by the Election Appeals Panel. - g.
-The Elections Coordinator may not serve on the Election Board.
+Official grievances will be accepted only until 5-00pm on the Tuesday following the close of the electionsthe closing of the polls on the final day of the election period.
+Only the Elections Coordinator may file grievances outside of the time constraints of this section. - e.
+The Ethics Board will adjudicate grievances according to the procedures set forth in its Charge & Charter and in any adopted rules of operation, hearing within 4 school days of the grievance being forwarded to the Board.
+Each party to the grievance shall have the option of confidentially disqualifying one member of the Election Board from a grievance hearing, with the exception of the Election-Board Chair.
+The Ethics Board may take any action deemed appropriate and necessary to ensure fair elections.
+All actions by the Ethics Board are final and may not be appealed, with the exception of disqualification. - f.
+In the event of disqualification from an election, the disqualified party may appeal their disqualification by sending a written request for appeal to the AS Governance Program Coordinator within one (1) school day of the date of disqualification.
+The Program Coordinator-shall notify the AS Executive Board immediately, and the AS Executive Board shall convene the Elections Appeals Panel, which shall consist of any AS Executive Board Member not running in the elections and of a non-voting advisor.
+Appealed for a loss of a possible and no later than within twofour (24) school days of after the date of appeal.
+Decisions on disqualification by the Ethics Appeals Panel are final and may not be appealed.
+Candidates appealing a disqualification may not campaign for office until a decision about their disqualification is reached by the Ethics Appeals Panel. - g.
+The Elections Coordinator may not serve on the Ethics Board or Ethics Appeals Panel, but may be required to provide information, reports, documentation, or to serve as a witness during the proceedings of these bodies.